MZGSZM/HotOffThePRSS/README.md

 # Hot Off The PRSS
-Backup your config before upgrading to V2!
-You can use the bash script to convert your backup into one that will be supported in the V2 update!

-A basic bot to fetch RSS feeds and send them to a Discord channel via webhooks.
+A pair of Python files to fetch RSS feeds and send them to a Discord channel via webhooks.
 No limit on feeds, channels, or servers.
 Easy to self host at home or on a remote server.
-Just a Simple Discord RSS Bot with intuitive Web UI.
 Links sent to Discord are Rich Embeds so they look nice.

 <img src="https://github.com/ReverendRetro/SimpleDiscordRSS/blob/main/s1.png?raw=true">
 <img src="https://github.com/ReverendRetro/SimpleDiscordRSS/blob/main/s2.png?raw=true">